 An important component of the Music Hall communications systems was dressing room paging, likely introduced for the first time at the 1931 renovation of the Earl Carroll Theatre (1922), the Carroll stage manager's panel shown here.

+The Music Hall paging system went out to seventy-one loudspeakers in dressing rooms and ancillary spaces, according to the specification, and a program feed was included as well, probably the first of its kind.
 All one-hundred and seven Music Hall clocks were slaved to a master Telechron Clock System, with dual motors for rapid reset, in flush, semi-flush, mantle, gauge, and floor standing models, ranging in size from five to twelve inches, a ten inch version shown here.